vendidero/woocommerce-germanized/readme.txt

 == Description ==

 Germanized extends WooCommerce to technically match specific german legal conditions.
 The objective of this plugin is to adapt WooCommerce to the special requirements of german market.
-Users of [Germanized for WooCommerce Pro](https://vendidero.de/woocommerce-germanized "WooCommerce optimized for German Market") benefit from additional features such as PDF invoices, model text generators for terms and revocation pages, premium support and more!
+Users of [Germanized for WooCommerce Pro](https://vendidero.de/woocommerce-germanized "WooCommerce optimized for German Market") benefit from additional features, specifically designed for Germany, such as PDF invoices, model text generators for terms and revocation pages, premium support and more!

 = Legal certainty for WooCommerce =
-Germanized extends WooCommerce with typical german shop functionality: Delivery times, base prices, shipping costs and tax notices, option to attach legally relevant pages (e.g. terms, revocation page, privacy policy etc.) - even in emails, small business regulation notices and many more.
+Germanized extends WooCommerce with typical german shop functionality: Delivery times, base prices, shipping costs and tax notices, options to attach legally relevant pages (e.g. terms, revocation page, privacy policy etc.) - even in emails, small business regulation notices and many more.
 Furthermore we customized the WooCommerce checkout to make your store meet the button solution.
 See a list of our features for further details:

 * *Delivery Times* - Add and edit delivery times for WooCommerce products.
 Optionally set a default delivery time as fallback.
 Disable delivery times for certain product types.